Crisfield Academy and High School

 Crisfield Academy and High School (commonly abbreviated to CAHS), also once known as simply Crisfield High School (CHS), is a public high school in the city of Crisfield in Somerset County, Maryland, United States.
-It is located in the Somerset County Public Schools district and handles five grades: 8th and 9th grade are handled in an "academy" section of the school, while grades 10 through 12 are handled as high school.
+It is located in the Somerset County Public Schools district and handles five grades: 8th grade is handled in an "academy" section of the school, while grades 9 through 12 are handled as high school.
 The school is on North Somerset Avenue, between the intersections of Potomac Street and Mercury Lane, and is close to Maryland Route 413.
 It has the distinction of being the southernmost high school in the state of Maryland.

 Crisfield High School was established in 1908 as the first public school in lower Somerset County, succeeding the old Crisfield Academy.
 It has moved numerous times since then, going through expansions, several arsons, and desegregation of schools through its lifetime.
 For the past fifty years, the county school system has been attempting to consolidate schools, but this has been largely resisted, even though the enrollment for the school has been steadily decreasing over the years.

 The school has sports teams for basketball, baseball, softball, field hockey, soccer, and indoor/outdoor track & field.
 Its high school band, which participates in concerts and parades, is affectionately known as the Pride of Somerset.
 Also, in the 2003-2004 school year, an AJROTC was added to the school's various extracurricular activities.